-Billy Joe Saunders has been warned by the WBC to clean up his act ahead of a possible challenge against WBC Franchise champion Canelo Alvarez.
+The WBC has warned Billy Joe Saunders to clean up his act ahead of a possible challenge against WBC Franchise champion Canelo Alvarez.

 The Briton, who holds the WBO super-middleweight crown, had a contract to face Canelo on May 2 in Las Vegas.
 COVID-19 put an end to those plans, although Saunders hopes to reschedule.

-Following the release of a video of Saunders jokingly giving men pointers about taking care of their wives with domestic violence during quarantine, the WBC has voiced concerns.
+The WBC has voiced concerns after releasing a video of Saunders jokingly giving men pointers about caring for their wives with domestic violence during quarantine.

 “The World Boxing Council understands the World is living through extraordinary circumstances.
-Struggling with different situations – all at the same time,” they said.
+Struggling with different situations – all simultaneously,” they said.

-“It is with great disappointment that in a moment like this, boxer Billy Joe Saunders recorded an infamous video promoting domestic violence.
+“It is with great disappointment that boxer Billy Joe Saunders recorded an infamous video promoting domestic violence in a moment like this.

 “While Mr. Saunders has erased this video and apologized, this is a mistake for which he must reflect and work hard to change things around since forgiveness may be hard to find.